 - The password should have at least three of the four following types of characters — upper-case letters (ABC), lower-case letters (abc), numerals (123), and punctuation marks or other special characters (!#$%&*_=+? ).

 - If you're using only one capital letter or special character, don't make it the first or last character in the password.
 That's just too obvious.

 - Avoid common names, slang words or any words in the dictionary.
-Computers can run through entire dictionaries in minutes.
+Computers can run through entire dictionaries in a few minutes.

 - Don't include any part of your name or any part of your email addresses.

 - Choose an especially strong password for websites that hold especially sensitive personal information — for example, social networks, online email or banks and online retailers that store your credit-card information.

 - Don't ever refer to anything that can be learned from your social networking profiles or an Internet search.
 In other words, don't make it your favorite band or movie, your pet's name, your nickname, your phone number or, especially, your birth date.